Information for Participants

 You may be invited to participate in questionnaires about your symptoms and overall quality of care, over the course of your care.
-Questionnaires may be completed online, by post or telephone.
+Questionnaires may be completed online via email or SMS.

 Your information is stored securely at Monash University and will be used by the ANZTCR to generate reports for hospitals, publications, presentations, and future research projects that request registry data.
 The information will be reported in such a way that you cannot be identified.

 Health professionals and researchers will use the information to ensure hospitals and other health care services are providing the most thorough and effective care for patients with thyroid cancer, with a view to improving patient outcomes.

 IF YOU WISH TO BE EXCLUDED FROM THE REGISTRY

 The ANZTCR is an opt-out registry, this means that you need to tell us if you do not want to participate.
 If we do not hear from you, we may start collecting information about you.
 This may happen any time from two weeks after the date on the invitation letter mailed to you.
 You can opt-out of the registry at any time.
 If you choose to opt-out after data collection has started we can delete any information that has been collected about you for the registry.